project-error/projecterror.dev/docs/npwd/Roadmap.md

 - Instagram	App
     - Too similiar already to Twitter and only used for images.
 Not worth the dev time.
-- Spotify App
+- Music App
     - DMCA issues with music and potential copyright issues.
+    - This includes any sort of variations to this that are focused on music or copyrighted material.
 - Job Whitelisting
     - Heavily dependent on framework integration.
 - Default Phone Contacts